 The NASL also recognized the two champions from 1967: NPSL - Oakland Clippers and USA – Los Angeles Wolves, prior to the league’s formation.

-The origin of the NASL Soccer Bowl began the following year in 1975 by Commissioner Phil Woosnam, who aimed for a neutral-site championship event similar to the NFL's Super Bowl.
+The origin of the NASL Soccer Bowl began the following year in 1975, when Commissioner Phil Woosnam, aimed for a neutral-site championship event similar to the NFL Super Bowl.